-One significant lending transaction in 2017 in Austria concerned AT&S Austria Technologie & Systemtechnik Aktiengesellschaft in connection with a hybrid bond with a total volume of EUR 175m.
-In 2016, STADA Arzneimittel AG issued a new promissory note to investors, whereby the volume amounted to EUR 350m at fixed as well as variable interest rates.
-German Vonovia made an offer to take over the Austrian Buwog-Group, a publicly owned real estate holding, for EUR 5.2 billion - it being reported that Vonovia's take-over is to a great extent debt financed.
-Some lending transactions also made use of new technologies.
-One of those lending transaction in 2018 concerned ASFINAG (Autobahnen- und Schnellstraßen-Finanzierungs-Aktiengesellschaft) and Erste Group Bank AG in connection with a promissory note using blockchain technology.
-Verbund AG placed a green promissory note via digital emission in the first quarter of 2018.
-Austrian infrastructure projects are frequently also subject to public financings which are usually linked to loans or guarantees issued by credit institutions.
-One major loan of that type was the European Investment Bank's EUR 400m financing of the Vienna Airport passenger terminal, with the involvement of Austrian credit institutions as guarantors.
-It is noteworthy to mention that there is also a general trend in the Austrian lending market to scrutinise long-term loans in terms of agreed interest versus market interest.
+One major loan transaction was the European Investment Bank's EUR 400 million financing of the Vienna Airport passenger terminal, with the involvement of Austrian credit institutions as guarantors.
+It is worth mentioning that there is also a general trend in the Austrian lending market to scrutinise long-term loans in terms of agreed interest versus market interest.
 As sustainability is an issue with ever-increasing importance, the Österreichische Kontrollbank AG (Austria's central finance and information services provider for export and the capital market) issued its first Sustainability Bond with a volume of EUR 500 million in 2019.
-The net issue proceeds are being used in order to (re-) finance social as well as environmental projects.
+The net issue proceeds are being used in order to (re-)finance social as well as environmental projects.
+A further example of the financing of green projects that support the production of $CO_2$ -neutral energy is the expansion of one million in Lower Austria.